yacosta738/yacosta738.github.io/src/pages/blog/caching-results-with-spring-boot.md

 ---
-title: Cacheando resultados con Spring Boot
+title: Caching results with Spring Boot
 description: Implementing a Cache with Spring is a fairly easy task, due to the ease of implementation.
 For this Spring provides us with a series of annotations that we will see in the rest of the tutorial.